EventFlow: Exploring Point and Interval Event Temporal Patterns

 The following slides provide an introduction to the motivation behind EventFlow, and a summary of its features.
 A full description can be found in the tech report.

 EventFlow is still under development, so we have not made the software publicly available yet.
-However, if you have data that you would like to analyze with EventFlow, please contact email@example.com a description of your project and we will share EventFlow with you in exchange for your feedback.User Support
+However, if you have data that you would like to analyze with EventFlow, please contact firstname.lastname@example.org with a description of your project and we will share EventFlow with you in exchange for your feedback.User Support

 Users can refer to the EventFlow Manual, which covers all the major features of EventFLow.